Ludvig Åberg Betting Profile: The Sentry - PGA TOUR

 Åberg's Recent Performances

-- Åberg has finished atop the leaderboard once while also earning two top-five finishes and three top-10 finishes over his last five tournaments.
+- Over his last five appearances, Åberg has one win, two top-five finishes and three top-10 finishes.

-- Åberg has finished within three shots of the leader in two of his last five tournaments.
-Over that span, he's finished within five shots of the winner three times and finished with a better-than-average score five times.
+- Over his last five appearances, Åberg has finished within three shots of the leader twice and five or fewer strokes back of the winner three times.
+He's carded a score that's better than average five times.

-- In his last five events, his average score has been -20.
+- He has an average score of -20 across his last five events.

-- Ludvig Åberg has averaged 318.1 yards off the tee in his past five tournaments.
+- In terms of driving distance, Ludvig Åberg has averaged 318.1 yards in his past five starts.

 - Åberg has an average of 2.761 Strokes Gained: Putting in his past five tournaments.